NERSC/shifter/doc/install/manualinstall.rst

   library that will substitute the container's library.
 * **siteMPIDependencyLibs** A semicolon separated list of libraries that are dependencies of the site MPI libraries.
-* **siteMPIBins** A semicolon separated list of site MPI command line tools that will be bind mounted in the container.
 * **siteMPIConfigurationFiles** A semicolon separated list of site configuration files needed by MPI resources or dependencies that will be copied in the container.